 3 big or 4 medium-sized granny smith apples

-1 10 or 12 oz bag of frozen raspberries, slightly defrosted
+1 10 or 12 oz bag of frozen raspberries or other mixed fruit, slightly defrosted

 1 cup plus a few tablespoons of flour

 1/2 tsp (or to taste) of nutmeg (fresh, of course)

 1/2 cup of sugar

 1/2 cup (1 stick) unsalted butter, cold

 1. Core, peel, and cut up the apples.
 Cut each apple into about 10 or 12 slices, depending on the size of the apples.
 Put the apples into the bottom of a buttered baking dish– something 8 x 8 or so.

 2. Sprinkle the apples with two or three tablespoons of flour, around a tablespoon of sugar (it kind of depends on how sweet your apples are and how sweet you want it to be), and about a teaspoon of cinnamon and toss them up a bit.